HerrMotz/bachelor-thesis/publication/main.typ

 = Querying

+Constructing a query for an RDF graph can be viewed as creating a subgraph — a set of RDF triples.
+In addition to valid RDF terms such as IRIs, blank nodes, and literals, now variables can be inserted at any position in the triple, instead of an RDF term.
+Each variable is distinct from all others and can be placed in multiple positions within the query graph.
+This query graph can now be looked as a stencil, where variables are like jokers in Scrabble.
+The database's query engine will try to find the same structure in the RDF graph and returns the RDF Terms which overlapped with a variable.
+This _matching_ is essentially the process of querying an RDF graph.
+Among other features, such stencils can be written using the RDF query language _SPARQL_, where this query graph or stencil is referred to as _Basic Graph Pattern_.

 == SPARQL Protocol and RDF Query Language <heading:sparql>

 The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage.
 It is considered to be a _graph based_ query language.
 The definitions of the following section are an excerpt from the _Formal Definition of the SPARQL query language_ @W3C_SPARQL_Formal_Definition.
 All relevant aspects of the formal definition are clarified in this work.
 Readers interested in further details are encouraged to consult the documentation directly.

-This work focuses on a specific subset of SPARQL-SELECT queries, specifically those containing only triple patterns.
+This work focuses on a specific subset of SPARQL queries, specifically SPARQL-SELECT queries.
 SELECT queries can include additional components, such as value constraints, which restrict permissible variable assignments in the results.
 For instance, a constraint ensuring that e.g. an event occurred before 1900 would be expressed as `FILTER(?year < 1900)`.
+Such language features are not yet specified in the Visual Query Graph.

-Alternative SARPQL query types include `ASK` (essentially a SELECT query that returns whether the result set is non-empty) and `DESCRIBE`, which returns an RDF graph describing a given resource (the actual result is implementation defined @W3C_SPARQL_Specification).
-These queries and the data manipulation language for triplestores will not be dealt with in this work.
+Other types of SPARQL queries also exist, such as `ASK` and `DESCRIBE`, which differ in the structures they return.
+These SPARQL query types and also the data manipulation language for triplestores will not be dealt with in this work.
+They are detailed in the SPARQL specification @W3C_SPARQL_Specification.

+For further use, the set of all variables is from now on denoted by *$V$*.
+Following the syntax of SPARQL, variables in examples will be denoted with a leading `?` character followed by an alphanumerical word.

 #definition[
   A *Basic Graph Pattern (BGP)* is a *subset* of SPARQL triple patterns @W3C_SPARQL_Formal_Definition
   $ (T union V) times (I union V) times (T union V). $ ]<def:bgp>

+#example[
+  A valid Basic Graph Pattern following the query in @fig:example_query_introduction would be
+  $
+    {
+      &("?society", "instance-of", "natural research association"),\
+      &("?society", "located-in", "Jena"),\
+      &("?people", "member-of", "?society"),\
+      &("?people", "career-statement", "?careerStatement")
+    }
+  $
+]

 #definition[
-  A *Graph Pattern* defines the pattern to be matched within an RDF graph.
-Most relevant to this work are *Basic Graph Patterns*.
-Additionally, `FILTER` statements are considered part of this category.
-Other types of graph patterns are detailed in the formal definition provided by @W3C_SPARQL_Formal_Definition.
+  In essence, a *Graph Pattern* can contain multiple and optional *Basic Graph Patterns*.
+This work concentrates on queries which only contain one Basic Graph Pattern.
 ]<def:graph_pattern>

 #definition[
   A *SPARQL-SELECT query* is a special SPARQL query, which consists of a Graph Pattern, a target RDF graph and a result form.
 The so-called result form specifies how the result of a SPARQL query looks like.
-Here it is a projection to the valid variable assignments for the given Graph Pattern.
+In the case of SELECT queries it is a projection to the valid variable assignments for the given Graph Pattern.
 Alternative result forms include `ASK` and `DESCRIBE`.
+  The return tuple is determined by the query's projection statement, which specifies the subset of variables from the query to be included.
-The query results can be ordered and projected using solution modifiers e.g. `DISTINCT`, `LIMIT` or `ORDER` (in analogy to SQL) and also projected to a subset of the variables occuring in the Graph Pattern.
+  The query results can be ordered using solution modifiers e.g. `DISTINCT`, `LIMIT` or `ORDER` (in analogy to SQL).
-]
+] <def:sparql_select_query>

 #remark[
   Since a basic graph pattern can have any RDF Term as a subject, this implies, that a SPARQL query can query for a triple, which has a literal as its subject.
 An RDF graph however cannot have a triple with a literal as a subject.